andrisimonetti/SLR-ML-toolkit/README.md

 Only for cleaning the texts:
  - Install the following packages : `spacy`, `nltk`, `unidecode`

-2. **Google Colab**: Open a new Notebook in Colab at this link: https://colab.google.
-Then, load the Notebook `Dataset creation and Analysis.ipynb` through the link https://github.com/andrisimonetti/SLR-toolkit_2.git.
-Download the files `preprocessing_functions.py` and `toolkit_functions.py` and import them and your downloaded file from Scopus or Web of Science in Colab.
+2. **Google Colab**: At this link https://colab.google click on the button 'Open Colab'.
+Then, click on 'GitHub' and paste the link https://github.com/andrisimonetti/SLR-toolkit_2.git to load the Notebook `Dataset creation and Analysis.ipynb`.
+Download the file `toolkit_functions.py`.
+Then, click on the folder-shape on the left panle and load the file `toolkit_functions.py` and your downloaded file from Scopus or Web of Science.